Austin Barnes Player Props: Dodgers vs. Cardinals

-On Friday, Austin Barnes (on the back of going 1-for-3) and the Los Angeles Dodgers play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 10:10 PM ET.
+On Saturday, Austin Barnes (coming off going 0-for-3) and the Los Angeles Dodgers play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 9:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Pirates.
+He had a hitless performance in his most recent game (0-for-3) against the Cardinals.

 Austin Barnes Game Info & Props vs. the Cardinals